rsiemens/squids/docs/quickstart.rst

     app = App("squids-example-app")

 This creates an instance of our SQuidS application, called ``squids-example-app``, which holds all the tasks we register and knows how to communicate with SQS.
-It also takes an optional ``config`` keyword argument which is a dictionary that takes the same values as `boto3.session.Session.resource <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.resource>`_.
+It also takes an optional ``boto_config`` keyword argument which is a dictionary that takes the same values as `boto3.session.Session.resource <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.resource>`_.

 .. code-block:: python